dajat/hyper-v-demo/README.md

 <img src="https://imgur.com/eK3Yw94.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, navigate to the "Control Panel" --> Click on "Programs" --> Click on "Turn Windows Features On or Off" --> Click on "Hyper-V" and ensure that each box is checked.
-Click Ok to turn the feature on.
+Click OK to turn the feature on.
 This will prompt the virtual machine to restart.
 </p>
 <br />
 <h2>Download and Install Virtual Machine in Hyper-V</h2>